 In this tutorial, we will lean Operators in PHP.
 Operators are special symbols which tell to PHP processor to do some special operations.
 For example, There is + operator which tells PHP Processor to add two numbers (4+5).
-There are various operators in PHP and they are divided into some categories.
+There are various operators available in PHP and they are divided into some categories.
 List of Categories:

 - Arithmetic Operators